The Creator Of Bentley’s Law: Cecilia Williams

 Prison Time: A prison sentence ranging from two to ten years.

-In addition to the above fines, there are state fines assessed upon sentencing, which can be $3,000 for the first offense, $4,500 for the second offense, and $6,000 for the third offense.
+In addition to the above fines, the state assesses fines upon sentencing, which are $3,000 for the first offense, $4,500 for the second offense, and $6,000 for the third offense.

 Impaired Driving with a Child Passenger